Exabyte-io/documentation/docs/billing/pricing-and-service-levels.md

 + Click on Add Credit to add funds to your account balance
 + Click on Add Storage to increase your storage quota
-+ If there are better conditions according to your use of Exabyte, you can upgrade your Service Level by clicking Upgrade, follow our tutorial [How to upgrade your service level](how-to-upgrade-your-service-level.md)
++ If there are better conditions according to your use of Exabyte, you can upgrade your Service Level by clicking Upgrade.

 ![Exabyte Registration Form](/images/UserServiceLevel.png "User Service Level")